-- Public-serving institutions, and especially governments, should train employees regarding climate change impacts on historic properties.
-Given the scope and magnitude of the climate change effects that federal, tribal, state, and local governments must address, it is understandable that impacts to historic properties may not be prioritized as highly as some other issues.
+13. Public-serving institutions, and especially governments, should train employees regarding climate change impacts on historic properties.
+Given the scope and magnitude of the climate change effects that federal, Tribal, state, and local governments must address, it is understandable that impacts to historic properties may not be prioritized as highly as some other issues.
 However, it is critical that there be awareness of such impacts and of the importance of addressing them.
 Raising awareness through proactive training of government staff is essential.
-The ACHP and other federal agencies also should increase their understanding of relevant international approaches to protecting historic properties from, and adapting them to, climate change. - Public-serving institutions should educate the public about climate change impacts on historic properties and what can be done to address them.
+Agencies at all levels of government should have opportunities to learn from each other and to share information, strategies, and examples.
+Notably, it also is important for them to increase their understanding of relevant international approaches to protecting historic properties from, and adapting them to, climate change.

+14. Public-serving institutions should educate the media and the public about climate change impacts on historic properties and what can be done to address them.
 The general public needs to be aware of the worldwide climate-related threats to historic properties and the adaptation and mitigation options that might help to address those threats.
 Consciousness raising efforts are needed.
 Likewise, there needs to be outreach to explain how environmental review processes, including Section 106 review, provide opportunities for the public to comment on the climate dimensions of projects as they arise.
 Such educational efforts are important to help ensure the public can effectively advocate for protecting historic properties of importance to them.